kerspoon/goalachievement/app/articles/literature-review.md

 As a little aside I find it useful to write the year and how useful the paper is in big writing at the top and I only really highlight the best parts of that paper.
 Highlighting is to make stuff stand out.

-TL.DR.
-Make a first pass very quickly and work out the key people, places and phrases/words.
-Then use that list to find the rest.
+Summary: Make a first pass very quickly and work out the key people, places and phrases/words.
+Then use that list to find even better paper to read and only bother reading those in detail.